Bingji98/Python-Tutorial/README.md

 (1, 2)+(3, 4)  # (1,2,3,4)
 ```

-Operator **\*** can multiply tupes, but if there is only one item in the tuple, \ * operation will convert it to int unless you explicitly add a comma.
+Operator **\*** can multiply tupes, but if there is only one item in the tuple, \ * operation will convert it to the item type unless you explicitly add a comma.
 ```python
 (1, 2)*3  # (1,2,1,2,1,2)
 (1)*3  # int -> 3